mutantjoo0/qiime2_tutorial/qiime2_tutorial.md

 # QIIME2 tutorial
-by
+By:
 [Dr Umer Zeeshan Ijaz][http://userweb.eng.gla.ac.uk/umer.ijaz] Last Updated: 27/08/2019

 Assuming you have organized the samples in separate folder with the folder name specifying the sample names, and within each folder, there is a "Raw" folder containing the pairend forward and reverse files.